reactive-systems/tsltools/README.md

 You will also need to install an LTL synthesis engine.
 Recommended options are ltlsynt (https://spot.lrde.epita.fr/ltlsynt.html) or Strix (https://strix.model.in.tum.de/).
-`ltlsynt` is packaged with `spot` (https://spot.lrde.epita.fr/), which also includes `autfilt`, a required dependency for visualizing generated systems (that have been postprocessed with `parsehoa`.
+`ltlsynt` is packaged with `spot` (https://spot.lrde.epita.fr/)

+There is a legacy visualizer tool, `parsehoa`.
+This has a required dependency `autfilt`, which comes with `spot`.
 If you use `autfilt` from the `spot` package to visualize code, you will then also need the `syfco` tool.
-To install, follow the directions at the repo here: https://github.com/reactive-systems/syfco and ```stack install```.
+To install, follow the directions at the repo here: https://github.com/reactive-systems/syfco and `stack install`.
-Visualization will soon be replaced so that this is not necessary.
+A beta visualization tool is also supported - use the target `--xstate` to generate xstate code then paste it into `https://stately.ai/viz`.

 # Research and Documentation